michmech/michmech.github.io/projectional-editing/index.md

 published: 2023-07-21
 author: Michal Měchura
 myrole:
-title: How I reinveted the wheel and discovered projectional editing
+title: How I reinvented the wheel and discovered projectional editing
 blurb: Trust me, you want a code editor that doesn’t let you change the code.
 ---

-# How I reinveted the wheel and discovered projectional editing
+# How I reinvented the wheel and discovered projectional editing

 Trust me, you want a code editor that doesn’t let you change the code. {.lead}